s3h4n/DL-Sorter/README.md

 ## Acknowledgments

-Inspired by the need for better organization in our downloads folder.
+Inspired by the need for better organization in our Downloads folder.